 Search by address on the map below.
 The map also indicates whether EAB is in your neighborhood.
 Click on the double arrows icon for the map legend/key.

 City of Milwaukee Emerald Ash Borer (EAB) Interactive Map

 Trees lightly infected with Emerald Ash Borer (EAB) may be saved if treated while still healthy.
 Timely diagnosis is important and can mean the difference in having the option to treat an infected tree or being forced to remove the tree once it becomes hazardous.
 Use this guide Signs and Symptoms of the Emerald Ash Borer to help identify the Emerald Ash Borer (EAB) and possibly infested trees.
 If in doubt, contact a certified arborist.

 Trees infested with Emerald Ash Borer (EAB) may be saved if treated while still healthy.
-There are many insecticide options available.
-Use this Insecticide Option Fact Sheet or contact a certified arborist to help determine which treatment options are available.
+There are many insecticide options available or contact a certified arborist to help determine which treatment options are available.
 Residents can also call 286-CITY (2489) with questions.

 Removal of Infected Trees

 Untreated infested ash trees deteriorate quickly and can become hazardous as branches and the main trunk die.
 These trees must be removed in timely fashion to protect public safety and property per city ordinance 116-67.
 If a resident thinks they may have a hazardous tree on their property or in the neighborhood, please contact 286-CITY (2489).